Skip to content

 Last updated:

 India's Bharatiya Nyaya Sanhita 2023 (BNS) §§ 63-71 now govern the criminal definition of rape, sexual assault, and related offences, replacing the Indian Penal Code §§ 375-376 amended by the Criminal Law Amendment Acts of 2013 and 2018.
+The SAFE kit and chain-of-custody protocols that govern sample integrity are covered in the next topic.
 The 2013 amendment, enacted in direct response to the Nirbhaya gang-rape case in December 2012, was the most comprehensive overhaul in modern Indian history: it widened the definition of rape to include acts beyond penile-vaginal penetration, raised the minimum sentence, introduced the death penalty for gang rape causing death or persistent vegetative state, and created new offences of stalking, acid attack, and voyeurism.
-The 2018 amendment, catalysed in part by the Disha case in Hyderabad and the Kathua case of 2018, raised the minimum sentence further for rape of a child below 12 years and introduced the death penalty for that category.
+The 2018 amendment, catalysed by the Kathua case (January 2018) and the Unnao case (2017-2018), raised the minimum sentence further for rape of a child below 12 years and introduced the death penalty for that category.

 The Aparajita Women and Child Bill 2024, passed by the West Bengal legislature in September 2024 in response to the RG Kar Medical College assault and murder, sought the death penalty for rape irrespective of age in that state, though its constitutional validity under Articles 21 and 72 remains contested.

-The two-finger or per-vaginum examination to assess the laxity of the vaginal introitus and the condition of the hymen was, for decades, the central component of the sexual-assault examination in Indian medico-legal practice.
-The test was premised on the discredited assumption that hymenal condition and introital "laxity" could establish whether a complainant was habituated to sexual intercourse, which was then used to impugn the complainant's credibility.
+The two-finger or per-vaginum examination, used to assess vaginal introital laxity and hymenal status, was for decades the central component of sexual-assault examination in Indian medico-legal practice.
+The test rested on the discredited premise that hymenal condition and introital laxity could indicate whether a complainant was habituated to sexual intercourse, a finding then used to impugn her credibility.
 In Lillu alias Rajesh v.
 State of Haryana (2013) 14 SCC 643, the Supreme Court of India held unanimously that the two-finger test and its implicit reasoning violated the right to privacy, dignity, and bodily integrity guaranteed under Articles 14, 19, and 21 of the Constitution.
 The Court directed that such examination shall not be conducted and that a positive finding of prior sexual activity cannot be construed to establish consent.

 The earlier line in State of Punjab v.
 Ramdev Singh (2004) 1 SCC 421 had already held that the fact of prior sexual experience does not in itself impugn the credibility of a rape complainant's testimony.
-Together, Ramdev Singh 2004 and Lillu 2013 represent the jurisprudential dismantling of the "unchaste woman" doctrine that had pervaded medico-legal practice for over a century.
+Together, Ramdev Singh 2004 and Lillu 2013 dismantled the "unchaste woman" doctrine that had shaped Indian medico-legal practice for over a century.

 The Modified Goa Medical Protocol (Government of India, Ministry of Health and Family Welfare, 2014, based on the earlier Goa Protocol 2005) replaced the two-finger examination with a comprehensive trauma-informed examination that includes documentation of injuries using a body diagram, collection of biological evidence, assessment and treatment of injuries, prophylaxis for sexually transmitted infections (STIs) and pregnancy, and referral for psychological support.
 The Protocol applies to all government health facilities and was adopted by Supreme Court order in the aftermath of Lillu.